RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/Analysis__ATLAS__7TeV__1OR2LEPStop__4__7invfb_8cpp.md

       }

+      /**
+       * The constructor that should initialize some variables */
 Analysis_ATLAS_7TeV_1OR2LEPStop_4_7invfb()
       {
     set_analysis_name("ATLAS_7TeV_1OR2LEPStop_4_7invfb");
     set_luminosity(4.7);
       }

+      /**
+       * Performs the main part of the analysis
-      void run(const HEPUtils::Event* event)
+       * @param event an event contain particle and jet information */ void run(const HEPUtils::Event* event)
       {
     // TODO: take log of plots and constrain the plot range